Laboratory

 Blood Transfusion

 Our team provides sensitive testing methods to ensure the safest blood matches for patient transfusions.
-Pre-operative testing ensures compatible blood is on hand.
+Pre-operative testing ensures compatible blood is on hand for your surgery.
 The department works closely with Canadian Blood Services to maintain an adequate inventory for our community.

 Microbiology